 - Video History of AG Grid

 - And that is the ongoing story of AG Grid

 Breaking for Christmas at the end of 2014, I left work frustrated.
 We released a new system into production with ‘usability issues’ due to our choice of grid component.
 Every time we started a new project the question ‘which grid should we use’ came up and each time there was debate.
 Each grid had its merits, no grid fit well.
 We were on our third project in three years to be using AngularJS 1.x, having tested 5 different grids that ‘worked’ with AngularJS 1.x.

-Evaluating Existing Grids
+Evaluating the Existing Grids of 2015

 In the beginning we were new to AngularJS 1.x, so we decided to use ng-grid.
 We found the basic interface into ng-grid nice and simple, an AngularJS 1.x directive that took a list of columns and a list of rows.
 However we also needed to have checkbox selection and grouping, and found to get these items from ng-grid required using plugins, looking at ng-grid source code and hacking around.
 These we could live with (ie our users don’t care about these things) but found frustrating as developers.
 Once our tables started to grow in size beyond 20 columns and once we introduced pinned columns, the grid gave the user experience that the application had stalled — in other words it made the application unusable.